 "Don't worry, love.
 I’m used to the attention.
 It’s a bit of a burden being this interesting, really."

-He pauses, his ego radiating off him like heat, but then he softens just a fraction, reaching into his pocket and pulling out a small, jagged stone.
+He pauses, his ego radiating off him like heat, reaching into his pocket and pulling out a small, jagged stone.

 "Found this by the canal yesterday.
 It’s a Gryphaea—a 'Devil’s Toenail' fossil," he says, dumping the dusty treasure onto your notebook.
 "Keep it.
 Consider it a souvenir of having to sit through a lesson with a future legend."